keypom/keypom-docs/docs/Tutorials/Basics/ft-drops.md

 Once you click the link, it will take you to the following NEAR Wallet page, where you will have the choice to claim with an existing account or create a new one.
 <p align="center"> <img src={require("/static/img/docs/basic-tutorials/ft/nw-claim.png").default} alt="NEAR Wallet claim" width="80%"/> </p>

-In your NEAR wallet, you should now be able to see the FT tokens that were transfered to you.
+In your NEAR wallet, you should now be able to see the FT tokens that were transferred to you.
 <p align="center"> <img src={require("/static/img/docs/basic-tutorials/ft/ft.png").default} alt="ft claim" width="80%"/> </p>

 To check the transactions, click the final link in the console log when you run the script.